Foam Injection Concrete Leveling

-A-1 Concrete Leveling offers High Density Polyurethane Foam Injection for concrete leveling, stabilization and void filling applications.
-Foam injection offers the same great results as our grout-based method.
+A-1 Concrete Leveling offers High Density Polyurethane Foam Injection for concrete leveling, stabilization, and void filling applications.
+Foam injection offers similar great results as our grout-based method.
 With a range of installation methods and product performance characteristics, our foam method may be the best and most cost-effective solution for your leveling needs.

 Foam injection concrete leveling can be done quickly, with the surface being usable immediately.
-Injection hole sizes are smaller than grout-based applications, making it a good solution for highly visible areas or decorative concrete surfaces.
+Injection hole sizes (5/8-inch, or about the size of a dime) are smaller than our stone slurry grout leveling holes, potentially making it a good solution for highly visible areas or decorative concrete surfaces.

-There are many times when foam injection is the only repair process that will address a problem.
+There are many times when foam injection is the best repair process to address a problem.
 These include:

-- Difficult Work Sites.
-Foam injection equipment can be transported to work sites that are inaccessible to grout trucks, making it an effective solution to virtually any job location.
+- Hard to Reach Work Sites - Foam injection equipment can be transported to work sites that are inaccessible to grout trucks, making it an effective solution to virtually any job location.

 Overall, foam injection concrete leveling will give you a satisfactory result, however, for many applications it is inferior to our stone slurry grout concrete leveling solution.
 It doesn’t have the ability to fully fill voids as well as stone slurry grout can.
 And, although our technicians are highly trained in both methods, foam injection concrete leveling can be harder to control, as its lifting capabilities are based on expanding foam, rather than the consistent filling of the void with our grout solution.
 Also, foam is almost always more expensive.